cksystemsteaching/selfie/book.md

 The letter A represents the value 10, B 11, C 12, D 13, E 14, and F 15.

-Since base 16 is a power of base 2, that is, 2 to the power of 4 actually, each hexadecimal digit encodes exactly four bits which makes it much more convenient to convert between binary and hexadecimal rather than binary and decimal.
+Since base 16 is a power of base 2, that is, 2 to the power of 4 actually with 16=2\*2\*2\*2, denoted by 2^4, each hexadecimal digit encodes exactly four bits which makes it much more convenient to convert between binary and hexadecimal rather than binary and decimal.
 And, we save four (!) times the number of digits with hexadecimal notation compared to binary notation.
 Try 85, that is, 1010101 in hexadecimal.
 It is 55.
 In fact, to avoid confusion, we say 0x55 where the prefix *0x* indicates that the following number is in hexadecimal rather than decimal notation.
 Let us verify that 0x55 is indeed 85 by calculating:

 **5**\*16+**5** = 85.